LLNL/zfp/docs/source/directions.rst

-- **Array operations**.  |zfp|'s compressed arrays currently support basic indexing and initialization, but lack array-wise operations such as arithmetic, reductions, etc.  Some such operations can exploit the higher precision (than IEEE) supported by |zfp|, as well as accelerated blockwise computations that need not fully decompress and convert the
+- **Array operations**.  |zfp|'s compressed arrays currently support basic indexing and initialization, but lack array-wise operations such as arithmetic, reductions, etc.  Some such operations can exploit the higher precision (than IEEE-754) supported by |zfp|, as well as accelerated blockwise computations that need not fully decompress and convert the
-  |zfp| representation to IEEE.
+  |zfp| representation to IEEE-754.

 - **Language bindings**.
 The main compression codec is written in C89 to facilitate calls from other languages.  |zfp|'s compressed arrays, on